 His research group specialises in several aspects of catalysis and bio-medical engineering, details of which can be found here.
 These activities have been supported by funding from The Royal Society, The Leverhulme Trust, the RSC, EPSRC and various industrial sponsors.

 Ceri obtained his PhD under the guidance of Prof. Graham J. Hutchings FRS at the Cardiff Catalysis Institute.
 Following periods at ETH Zürich and Stanford University, he began his independent career at Cardiff University, following the award of a Royal Society University Research Fellowship.
-In 2019, he was offered a tenured post at the Department of Chemical Engineering at Imperial College London, where he and his group are now based.
+In 2019, he was offered a tenured post at the Department of Chemical Engineering at Imperial College London, where he and his group have been based since 2020.

 *We are currently recruiting!*